irysan/irysan-tech-tests/README.md

 ## The tech challenge

-_You'll be asked of developing a small application using thw best of your knowledges taking into account best practices and code reusability.
+_You'll be asked of developing a small application using the best of your knowledges, taking into account best practices and code reusability.
 We also want you to have fun with this!_

-Take the test and submit your solution by add @aptalpaca to your repository.
+Take the test and submit your solution by adding @aptalpaca to your repository.
 We don't ask you any preliminary interview.
 We love to read your code first, so take the test only if you want to!

 ### Test description